ShimlaShafeek/Daily-Water-Intake-Logger/README.md

 ## 📝 Project Description
 **Water_Logger** is a modern Android application designed to help users build healthier hydration habits through daily water intake tracking.
 The app provides a clean, data-driven environment where users can set personal goals, monitor their progress with intuitive visualisations, and stay on track with a smart, personalised reminder system.

-The app's design philosophy is rooted in **Clarity, Fluidity, and Motivation** using wave animations, smooth gradients, and glassmorphism effects to turn a daily health routine into an engaging habit-building experience.
+The app's design philosophy is rooted in **Clarity, Fluidity, and Motivation** using wave animations, smooth gradients, and glassmorphism effects to turn a daily health routine into an engaging habit building experience.

 Users can register a personal account, log in securely, record their water intake, set custom hydration targets, and review their history over time all stored locally using a SQLite database.